lmu-osc/Collaborative-RStudio-GitHub/README.md

 ## Overview of the exercice

+This session follows-up from the [Introduction to RStudio, Git, and GitHub](https://github.com/MalikaIhle/Introduction-RStudio-Git-GitHub) and is accompanied by this 10 min introductory [videorecording](https://osf.io/dcqt9/).

 In this session, you will
 * **fork** a GitHub repository (i.e. copy a collaborator's repository to your own GitHub account)
 * **clone** it locally (i.e. copy it to your computer while maintaining a connection to your remote (GitHub) version)